-One of the best family activities Fiji is learning a cultural craft, like Islander Dancing, Shell Necklace making, Coconut Hunting, Basket Making
+One of the best family activities Fiji is learning a cultural craft, like Islander Dancing, Shell Necklace Making, Coconut Hunting, Or Basket Making

 Our daughter is horse mad, therefore it was a given that she would want to ride wherever possible.
 We rode to the Biasevu Waterfall on the Coral Coast as well as at the Double Tree Resort.
 Horse back riding is a great acting in Fiji for kids (and adults too).
 Without a doubt your kids will still be talking about their riding adventures long after they return home.

 Get Dirty – Take a Mud Bath